Art

 Football (Women’s)

 TCWFC is one of the best and most successful teams in Trevs.
 We are an inclusive and friendly team, welcoming players of all abilities with no trials needed; many players have never played on a full-size pitch before.
 We train every week and play matches most weekends to progress an develop as a team and provide strong opposition to other colleges.
-In the 2019/20 season we won our first floodlit cup trophy, which we retained until this year.
+In the 2019/20 season we won our first floodlit cup trophy.
 We are currently merged with South college to give us more opportunity to participate.
 We don’t take ourselves too seriously, both on and off the pitch and are excited to welcome new players to our team!

 Mixed Lacrosse

-Trevelyan College Mixed Lacrosse offers an engaging and enjoyable experience for all levels of lacrosse enthusiasts.
-The society hosts one fun training session per week, complemented by exciting weekend matches.
-Participants eagerly anticipate the spirited cup and floodlit tournament, adding an extra layer of enjoyment and camaraderie.
-What sets Trevelyan College Mixed Lacrosse apart is its inclusivity and relaxed atmosphere, making it an excellent choice for beginners and experienced players alike.
-This society prides itself on fostering a supportive environment where anyone can learn and join in the fun.
-Beyond the sporting activities, Trevelyan College Mixed Lacrosse boasts a vibrant social scene.
-Regular events bring members together, creating a strong sense of community and lasting friendships.
-The emphasis on socialising enhances the overall experience, making this society not just about lacrosse but also about building connections and sharing memorable moments off the field.
+Trevelyan College Mixed Lacrosse offers an engaging and entertaining experience for all levels of lacrosse enthusiasts, including those who have never been involved with the sport before.
+The society hosts one relaxed yet fun training session per week, followed by exciting weekend matches.
+Throughout the year, participants eagerly await the spirited cup and floodlit tournament, adding a further layer of enjoyment and camaraderie.
+What sets Trevelyan College Mixed Lacrosse apart is its welcoming and relaxed atmosphere, priding itself on fostering an inclusive environment where anyone can learn and join in the fun.
+On top of the sporting side of the society, Trevelyan College Mixed Lacrosse boasts a thriving social scene.
+With regular events bringing members together, a strong sense of community and lasting friendships is formed within the society.
+This emphasis on socialising enhances the overall experience, making this society not simply about lacrosse but especially about forming friendships and sharing memorable moments on and off the pitch

 Netball